 Progress monitoring keeps teachers informed about children’s progress in various skills so that teachers can adapt or target instruction.
 As with any information about children, security and privacy are important considerations.
 With regard to progress monitoring of your students, following best security practices can help to keep the original information protected.
 Best practices include the following:

 - Keep progress-monitoring information in a folder for organization and ease of retrieval.
 This folder can be in a file drawer if the information is on paper or on the computer if the information is electronic.

-- Consider keeping information only for as long as you need it, perhaps for one to two years after the child has left the program.
+- Consider keeping information only for as long as you need it—perhaps for one to two years after the child has left the program.
 If you do want to keep it for longer, consider making and using a summary.

-- If your program already has policies in place, it is always best practice to follow these.
+- If your program already has policies in place, it is always a best practice to follow these.